mslinn/PFView/README.md

 As well, `Twirl` has an awkward syntax and limited capabilities compared to other view templating languages, such as ASP, JSP, JSP EL, etc.
 PFView is 100% Scala.

+When Adobe Flex was popular, it was common to initially write view templates in [MXML](http://en.wikipedia.org/wiki/MXML), then rewrite them in [ActionScript](http://en.wikipedia.org/wiki/ActionScript) as complexity increased.
+MXML is to Twirl as ActionScript is to PFView.

 ## Installing ##